novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-114.md

 It was understandable.

-Just as Son Joong-ui's mention of 【Jungle】 in the U.S. and Japan led to a flood of investment inquiries, the attention inevitably increased when a ‘celebrity’ in the industry mentioned a name.
+Just as Son Jung-yi's mention of 【Jungle】 in the U.S. and Japan led to a flood of investment inquiries, the attention inevitably increased when a ‘celebrity’ in the industry mentioned a name.

 Therefore, Lee Hyun-woo decided to give this joy to others as well.